Updated July 29, 2021. The article was updated to correct minor grammatical and formatting errors.

 Impostor Phenomenon.
 Have you heard of it?
 I hadn’t either until graduate school.

-According to the American Psychological Association, impostor phenomenon (also called impostor syndrome) presents among high achieving individuals who are unable to internalize and accept their success.
-It is said that those who suffer from impostor phenomenon credit their success to luck rather than to their own abilities, and they often fear that others will reveal them as an intellectual fraud.1
+According to the American Psychological Association (APA), the impostor phenomenon (also called impostor syndrome) presents among high achieving individuals who are unable to internalize and accept their success.
+It is said that those who suffer from the impostor phenomenon credit their success to luck rather than to their own abilities, and they often fear that others will reveal them as intellectual fraud.

 The term impostor phenomenon was created by two American psychologists named Pauline Clance and Suzanne Imes in 1978.
 Over the course of five years, Clance and Imes worked with a sample of 150 highly successful women—ranging from PhDs who were experts in their respective fields to students who were recognized for their academic excellence—to understand the more personal experiences that surround impostor feelings.
-One third of the sample were individual psychotherapy clients while the other two thirds were in group sessions or college courses taught by Clance or Imes.
+One-third of the sample were individual psychotherapy clients while the other two-thirds were in group sessions or college courses taught by Clance or Imes.
 They found that despite their earned degrees, academic excellence, and respectable achievements, the women did not experience an internal sense of success.
 Instead, they credited their successes to a temporary cause, such as luck or chance.
-Furthermore, the women maintained a strong belief that they are not intelligent; in fact they were convinced that they had fooled anyone who thought that they were.
-Simply, they considered themselves to be impostors.2
+Furthermore, the women maintained a strong belief that they are not intelligent; in fact, they were convinced that they had fooled anyone who thought that they were.
+Simply, they considered themselves to be impostors.

-The phenomenon was originally thought to only apply to women; however, recent research suggests that both women and men suffer from these types of internalizing feelings.3
+The phenomenon was originally thought to only apply to women; however, recent research suggests that both women and men suffer from these types of internalizing feelings.

 Needless to say, I quickly realized I was not alone in my feelings.
-But if this is so common, I thought, why did it take me this long to identify these feelings, to learn about impostor phenomenon, and to begin overcoming it?
+But if this is so common, I thought, why did it take me this long to identify these feelings, to learn about the impostor phenomenon, and to begin overcoming it?
 Why have I never even heard of this term before!?
-Unfortunately many high achieving individuals experience impostor phenomenon, but it is not as frequently addressed in academic institutions and/or workplaces.
-Therefore, many of those who suffer from these feelings do so in silence, like myself.
+Unfortunately, many high achieving individuals experience the impostor phenomenon, but it is not as frequently addressed in academic institutions and/or workplaces.
+Therefore, many of those who suffer from these feelings do so in silence, like me.

-While I am not a trained mental health professional, below are a variety of techniques to overcome impostor phenomenon in graduate school.
-Some of these I used myself while others are recommended by mental health professionals.1,2
+While I am not a trained mental health professional, below are a variety of techniques to overcome the impostor phenomenon in graduate school.
+Some of these I used myself while others are recommended by mental health professionals.

 Reflect on your abilities and strengths